 Why Intentions Work Better Than Resolutions

-• Focus on the Journey, Not the Outcome: Resolutions are often outcome-driven (“lose 10 pounds”), while intentions encourage living in alignment with your values daily.
+- Focus on the Journey, Not the Outcome: Resolutions are often outcome-driven.
+An example is “lose 10 pounds.”
+Intentions encourage living in alignment with your values daily.

 How to Set Meaningful Intentions